bmait101/hatchR/inst/manuscript/paper.md

 ## [1] 17568     2
 ```

-First, we recommend checking import data for any outliers or strange inputs using `plot_check_temp()`
+First, we recommend checking imported data for any outliers or strange inputs using `plot_check_temp()`

 ```r